riccotti/LORE/README.md

 > Guidotti, R., Monreale, A., Giannotti, F., Pedreschi, D., Ruggieri, S., & Turini, F. (2019).
 Factual and counterfactual explanations for black box decision making.
 IEEE Intelligent Systems, 34(6), 14-23.

-We encourage users to rely on the implemenation of LORE availabel here: https://kdd-lab.github.io/LORE_sa/html/index.html That is an improved version of the code adopted for the paper
+We encourage users to rely on the implemenation of LORE availabel here: https://kdd-lab.github.io/LORE_sa/html/index.html that is an improved version of the code adopted for the paper

 > Guidotti, R., Monreale, A., Ruggieri, S., Naretto, F., Turini, F., Pedreschi, D., & Giannotti, F. (2022).
 Stable and actionable explanations of black-box models through factual and counterfactual rules.
 Data Mining and Knowledge Discovery, 1-38.